MRE-Code-Hub/Marine_Energy_Software_KH/CONTRIBUTING.md

 ## Adding a new record

-Two possible approaches to adding a new record are shown below, with the first two steps being different for each.
-Step 3 and beyond are identical for both approaches.

-### Approach A

-In this approach, the record template is renamed and edited directly.
+To add a new record, rename and edit the record template as shown in the steps below.

-#### Step 1.
+### Step 1.
 Edit the `template.yaml` file

 Click on the `template.yaml` file in the **Code** view and then click the edit button.
 A new fork may be created.

 <img src="./media/add_record/MRE_Software_Process_Template_Edit.gif" width="600">

-#### Step 2.
+### Step 2.
 Rename the template

 Click on the file name and change `template.yaml` to `records/<YOUR FILE NAME>`.
 The forward slash (`/`) after `records` is important in order to place